Analysis of learning a flow-based generative model from limited sample complexity: Bayes-optimal baseline

-It is a rather striking finding that that the DAE \eqref{eq:DAE} succeeds in approximately sampling from $\rho_1$\eqref{eq:data_distribution} when trained on but $n=\Theta_d(1)$ samples --instead of simply generating back memorized training samples--, and further displays information-theoretically optimal learning rates.
-The answer to this puzzle, which we briefly discussed in the introduction, lies in the fact that the architecture \eqref{eq:DAE} is very close to the functional form of the exact velocity field $b$ \eqref{eq:exact_ODE}, as further detailed in Appendix \ref{App:stats} (see \eqref{eq:true_b}), and is therefore implicitly biased towards learning the latter -- while also not being expressive enough to too detrimentally overfit.
-This architecture-induced bias towards the correct flow can alternatively be viewed as a form of implicit regularization inherited from the network parametrization of the velocity field.
-These observations bring preliminary answers, at least in the present setting, to the interrogation raised in the introduction on the unreasonnable effectiveness of generative models.
-The exploration of the tradeoff between the network expressivity and architectural bias with the performance of the generative model in more complex settings is an important and fascinating entreprise, which is left for future work.
+It is a rather striking finding that the DAE \eqref{eq:DAE} succeeds in approximately sampling from $\rho_1$\eqref{eq:data_distribution} when trained on but $n=\Theta_d(1)$ samples --instead of simply generating back memorized training samples--, and further displays information-theoretically optimal learning rates.
+The answer to this puzzle lies in the fact that the architecture \eqref{eq:DAE} is very close to the functional form of the exact velocity field $b$ \eqref{eq:exact_ODE}, as further detailed in Appendix \ref{App:stats} (see \eqref{eq:true_b}), and is therefore implicitly biased towards learning the latter -- while also not being expressive enough to too detrimentally overfit.
+A thorough exploration of this form of inductive bias for more complex architectures is an important and fascinating entreprise, which falls out of the scope of the present manuscript and is left for future work.